Last updated: June 2026

 Tickets

-- Ticket prices vary by season, check the current price on the official website
+- The ticket price varies by season, check the current price on the official website

 - Children: check the official website for the free entry policy, height or age requirements may vary by season